 Crowdsourcing Last Mile Drivers Will Help Shippers Scale Fulfillment and Deliver to More Households Through Peak

-Align Your Shipping Strategy With These Last Mile Trends to Thrive Through the Peaks and Lulls Expected Through the Rest of 2021 and Beyond
+Align Shipping Strategy With Last Mile Delivery Trends to Thrive Through Supply Chain Peaks

 Embracing current trends and processes within last mile delivery can make or break shippers and carriers alike during the peak seasons and lull periods.
 The market is constantly changing and shifting, and to survive, a focus on those final legs and last miles becomes critical.
 Working with improved in-house tracking and automated processes while also partnering with third-party drivers can help improve shipping strategies across the board.
 Ensure your team is ready for the coming peak season by putting the right systems in place.